 Volunteers must be 18 years of age or over and must have working holiday insurance.
-Visitors from the European Union should bring their EHIC card with them but working holiday insurance is still required.
+Visitors from the European Union should bring their EHIC card with them but working holiday insurance is still a good idea.

 What you will do: Much of the work is hard physical labour so a certain level of fitness and stamina is required, however, we also welcome those with particular skills and expertise.
 Spanish language teachers will find willing students here and an arrangement could be made for bed and board in return for some daily lessons.
-We always have projects in the pipeline which may require the assistance of expertise in carpentry, building, scything, general maintenance of engines (ride-on tractor; generator etc), fig harvest is in August for the fresh and September for the dried and the olives are harvested during December.
+We always have projects in the pipeline which may require the assistance of expertise in carpentry, building, scything, general maintenance of engines (ride-on tractor; generator etc), dried fig harvest is in September and the olives are harvested during December.

-Other work could be pruning, grass cutting, general gardening, animal husbandry (chickens and geese at time of writing this), housework, cooking, making bread, preserving of produce (pickles jams etc...) and even shopping at the market for provisions or dog sitting.
+Other work could be pruning, grass cutting, general gardening, animal husbandry (chickens mostly but could include dog sitting), housework, cooking, making bread, preserving of produce (pickles jams etc...) and even shopping at the market for provisions.
 If you really are not suited to any particular type of work we wouldn't expect you to do it.

 Volunteers are expected to work for 5 to 6 hours per day 6 days a week in return for bed and board for 7 nights.
 The hours of work are dependent upon the time of year for example, autumn, winter and spring starting around 9 am and working through until 2pm, the rest of the day being your own.
 During the summer heat you can start as soon as it's light and do a few hours until it gets too hot, returning in the evening to do another couple of hours when it is cooler.
 This allows time for a siesta during the hottest part of the day and also time for socialising or sight seeing during the evening.
 In Spain during summer the party doesn't get started until 10pm so these hours leave plenty of scope for getting to know the local hot spots!